Emotional contagion: Neurological basis

+A discovery of mirror neurons is likely an appearance of the mechanisms of natural neurostimulation and pre-perceptual multimodal integration.

 Vittorio Gallese posits that mirror neurons are responsible for intentional attunement in relation to others.
 Gallese and colleagues at the University of Parma found a class of neurons in the premotor cortex that discharge either when macaque monkeys execute goal-related hand movements or when they watch others doing the same action.
 One class of these neurons fires with action execution and observation, and with sound production of the same action.
 Research in humans shows an activation of the premotor cortex and parietal area of the brain for action perception and execution.

 Gallese says humans understand emotions through a simulated shared body state.
 The observers' neural activation enables a direct experiential understanding.
 "Unmediated resonance" is a similar theory by Goldman and Sripada (2004).
 Empathy can be a product of the functional mechanism in our brain that creates embodied simulation.
 The other we see or hear becomes the "other self" in our minds.
 Other researchers have shown that observing someone else's emotions recruits brain regions involved in (a) experiencing similar emotions and (b) producing similar facial expressions.
 This combination indicates that the observer activates (a) a representation of the emotional feeling of the other individual which leads to emotional contagion and (b) a motor representation of the observed facial expression that could lead to facial mimicry.
 In the brain, understanding and sharing other individuals' emotions would thus be a combination of emotional contagion and facial mimicry.
 Importantly, more empathic individuals experience more brain activation in emotional regions while witnessing the emotions of other individuals.